dabory/abango/README.md

 - `$ vi conf/xxx_config.json`  ....... ; change parameter and select service api if necessary

-- `$ go run main.go login` ....... ; run a request and it returns same value
+- `$ go run main.go login` ....... ; run a request and it returns same value in file ./json-send/login.json

 ##### You will get :
 [ReturnStatus: 200  ReturnJsonFile: json-receive/login.json]